BLAINE COUNTY HOUSING AUTHORITY

 I need a place to live for a short period of time, can you help?

 Yes.
 BCHA operates the Lift Tower Lodge as Temporary Housing.
-Please refer to the Lift Tower Lodge tab under the Rent section to learn more.
+Please email info@bcoha to learn more.

 What are the Income Limits?

 In a nutshell, “Income & Asset Limits” is the total Gross Income of all members of your Household.
 This figure helps BCHA determine your household’s affordability for housing.
-To find your household’s income category please refer to the chart under the “Purchase” tab or click here Income & Asset Limits.
+To find your household’s income category please click for Income & Asset Limits.

 What’s an Income Category?